 In the spirit of the modern, cut-throat world of retail.. let’s just get down to brass tacks.
 To be successful in retail, you need to be different.
-Different product, different marketing approach, different perspectives.
+Different product, a different marketing approach, different perspectives.
+Even if it something as simple as using storage containers for seasonal retail surplus, this may make such a difference when it comes to working in an industry like retail.
 But even those who differentiate themselves in the market can overlook certain risks in retail.

 While you can never fully eliminate risk, don’t be the company with the “next big thing” only to be bankrupt 6 months later.
 We’ve all seen plenty of horror stories or perhaps even know people who have experienced it.